Skip to main content

 • Cookie TTL: 1 day (vs 30 days for regular users)

-All session cookies use SameSite=none, Secure=true, and domain .7331.org to work across subdomains (hapi, hws, portal, hansel).
+All session cookies use SameSite=none, Secure=true, and domain .7331.org to work across subdomains (portal-api, portal-ws, portal).
 Admin endpoints verify the caller’s permission level on every request.
-There is no separate “admin session” — the same hsession cookie is used for all authenticated requests.
+There is no separate “admin session” — the same psession cookie is used for all authenticated requests.